nhs healthcare workers walking in front of glass window hall

 The Internet age is about optimising performance and why VoIP is an advantage for businesses.
 VoIPs assist calls through the Internet, optimising the digitalisation of work processes and automation for teams and customers, making life easier for businesses.

 VoIP isn’t limited to only one phone number, unlike landlines when handling multiple requests.
+This means businesses can allocate direct numbers to departments or individuals, reducing delays and improving customer experience.

 Higher scalability